 The same is true of your pantry.
 How many things have a permanent home right now in your pantry?
 So permanent you could find your flour, let’s say, with your eyes closed.
 So permanent if a guest used the ingredient, it would make it back home without a problem.
 We’re going to borrow from the concept of increase visibility and add it to this one—give everything a permanent home in a clear container.
 This is also the concept of compartmentalizing at play.

-After trying many different food storage containers, I’m partial to OXO POP Containers for their variety of sizes that fit together like a puzzle, their lightweight structure, and their easy-to-open top.
+After trying many different food storage containers, I’m partial to OXO POP Containers for their variety of sizes that fit together like a puzzle, their lightweight structure, their easy-to-open top, and their tidy accessories that clip to the underside of the lid (like a brown sugar saver or a scoop).
 Here are a couple other things to consider when choosing containers.
 Can you quickly open the top with one hand in the middle of meal prep?
 Are they sturdy or do they tip easily?
 Are they airtight?
 Will they store an entire bag of chips?
 Are they light enough to pick up and carry across the kitchen (think flour or sugar container)?
 Does your hand fit inside?
 Would you trust your 5-year-old with it?
 If it has a lid, will it stay open when you pour?
 OXO containers check all those boxes for me.

 But what about…

 Expiration dates.
 Great question.
 Using this framework, I never think about expiration dates for my shelf stable ingredients.
 Cross that off your mental list.
 It’s one of the many by-products of this method.
 Because we keep a pared-down amount of ingredients, we consume everything well before expiration.
 It sounds simple, but we eat what we buy.
 This also means we have very little food waste.
 It’s so rare that I ever throw away food—fresh or shelf-stable.
 Lower grocery bill, less waste, not having to think about expiration dates.
 Are you sold yet?